sanderjenk/esi-todo/proxy/README.md

+## Exercise 5

-To run the Docker compose use the following command 'sudo docker-compose up -d'
+To run the Docker compose use the following command:

+`sudo docker-compose up -d`

-Now you can use the following commands to access the ToDo backend and Mystery backend 'curl localhost:8080/api'
+Now you can use the following commands to access the ToDo backend and Mystery backend:

-'curl localhost:8080/mystery/login'
+`curl localhost:8080/api`

+`curl localhost:8080/mystery/login`

-You can view the traefik dashboard at 'localhost:8000'
+You can view the traefik dashboard at `localhost:8000`